Alcmaeon in Corinth: Plot

 What is known of the plot of Alcmaeon in Corinth is based on a summary in the Library of Pseudo-Apollodorus.
-According to this summary, during the time he went mad Alcmaeon had a son, Amphilochus, and a daughter, Tisiphone, by Manto.
-Alcmaeon left the children to be raised by King Creon of Corinth, but Creon's wife Merope, jealous of Tisiphone, sold her into slavery.
-Alcmaeon unknowingly purchased Tisiphone as a slave, and returned to Corinth with her, where he was reunited with Amphilochus, who was later to be the founder of Amphilochian Argos.
+According to this summary, during the time he went mad, Alcmaeon had a son, Amphilochus, and a daughter, Tisiphone, by Manto.
+Alcmaeon left the children to be raised by King Creon of Corinth.
+However, Creon's wife Merope, jealous of Tisiphone, sold her into slavery.
+Alcmaeon unknowingly purchased Tisiphone as a slave, and returned to Corinth with her.
+There, he was reunited with Amphilochus, who was later to be the founder of Amphilochian Argos.

 The play began with a prologue narrated by the god Apollo during which he explained that although Manto did not have any children with him, she had two children by Alcmaeon.
 While Alcmaeon was in Corinth, there would have been a recognition scene in which Tisiphone's identity was revealed, probably by Merope.
 Based on one of the surviving fragments, Creon fled childless into exile after the true father of Amphilochus was revealed to be Alcmaeon rather than Creon.

-The chorus was probably a group of females.
+The chorus was probably a group of women.

 British classics scholar Edith Hall finds a possible thematic link between the three plays in the trilogy that included Alcmaeon in Corinth.
 Iphigenia in Aulis tells the story of King Agamemnon sacrificing his young daughter Iphigenia.
 The Bacchae tells the story of Agave killing her young adult son Pentheus.
 Similarly, Alcmaeon in Corinth incorporated the story of a parent's relationship with a youth.

 Hall suggests that Alcmaeon in Corinth may have used at least a partially comic tone.
 This theory is based on a fragmentary dialogue exchange.
 One character, possibly Alcmaeon, says that he "killed his mother, to put it in a nutshell."
 Another character responds "Was this a consensual act, or were you both reluctant?"
 Aristotle comments that the play sets up the matricide in an absurd way (Nicomachean Ethics III.1, 1110a27-28).

 Fragments

 According to Christopher Collard and Martin Cropp, only four fragments of more than a few words have been definitively assigned to Alcmaeon in Corinth.
 In fragment 73a, Apollo states that Manto had no children by him but had two by Alcmaeon.
-In fragment 74, upon Alcmaeon's arrival in Corinth the chorus asks the stranger who has just arrived who he is.
+In fragment 74, upon Alcmaeon's arrival in Corinth, the chorus asks the stranger who has just arrived who he is.
 In fragment 75, a character, possibly Tisiphone or Alcmaeon, says to Amphilochus "Son of Creon, how true then it has proved, that from noble fathers noble children are born, and from base ones children resembling their father's nature."
 Fragment 76 tells of Creon fleeing into exile after Amphilochus is revealed to be Alcmaeon's son rather than Creon's.

-In addition to these fragments, there are several extant fragments that belong either to this play or to Euripides' earlier play Alcmaeon in Psophis (438 BCE), but the specific play to which they belong cannot be determined definitively or the assignment is not universally agreed upon.
+In addition to these fragments, several extant fragments belong either to this play or to Euripides' earlier play Alcmaeon in Psophis (438 BCE), but the specific play to which they belong cannot be determined definitively or the assignment is not universally agreed upon.